 Arrest and Charges

 On November 6, 2009, RCMP officers arrested Jacques Mungwarere in Windsor, Ontario on suspicion of involvement in the 1994 genocide in Rwanda.
 He is the second person prosecuted under the Crimes Against Humanity and War Crimes Act.
-Since his arrest, Mungwarere has been held in the Ottawa Carleton Detention Centre.

 - 16 April 1994: Hundreds of civilians are murdered at the Mugonero church complex in the Kibuye prefecture.
 Mungwarere is accused of involvement in the attack.